 How long should I wait before returning to class?

 You can come to pregnancy yoga classes after six weeks if your birth was normal, or wait 10 to 12 weeks if you had a C-section or other complications.
-You should wait three months before returning to a regular class.
 When you return to any class, you must inform your teacher that you have had a baby.